R&H Logo

 Investigative Efforts

-Robinson & Henry Attorney Katy Kinney immediately got to work on Scott’s case.
-She requested all of the police body camera footage from the crash site and at the hospital.
-Katy also had a third passenger interviewed for their take on what happened in the moments leading up to the accident.
+Robinson & Henry's Criminal Defense Team immediately got to work on Scott’s case.
+They requested all of the police body camera footage from the crash site and from the hospital.
+A third passenger was interviewed to share their perspective on what happened in the moments leading up to the accident.

 That interview revealed some important information: the passenger who was pressing the district attorney to go after Scott had contributed to the cause of the crash by grabbing at the steering wheel.